John Carlos and Tommie Smith, 50 years later

 What did Smith and Carlos contribute most?
 “Imaging,” says Edwards.
 “Those two men on a victory podium in Mexico City is the most iconic sports image of the 20th century, and that will still be true 200 years from now.”

 But to paraphrase Carlos, you can’t eat imaging.
 Both men suffered for their protest, drifting in and out of poverty; Smith for several years and Carlos for large slices of three decades.
 Not long after Smith returned home from Mexico City, his mother’s home was vandalized, with feces left in the mailbox and dead animals on the lawn.
-Both men played pro football, but neither appeared in a regular-season game.
+Both men played pro football—Smith played two regular season games for the Cincinnati Bengals and caught one pass for 41 yards, while Carlos never made it out of training camp.

 Smith caught a break in 1972, when activist Jack Scott was named athletic director at Oberlin (Ohio) College and hired three black head coaches, including Smith.
 Smith worked at Oberlin for six years, until he was hired as a coach and phys-ed teacher at Santa Monica, a community college.
 Smith stayed there for 27 years, speaking out mostly when spoken to.
 Huey recalls walking down the hall with Smith in the late ’80s, hearing a young student heave a little trash talk at him and Smith saying, softly, “They have no idea.”
 Mexico City was always a part of his life.
 “I don’t remember ever not knowing about it,” says Kevin Smith, 50, who was born to Tommie and Denise a few months before the ’68 Olympics.